mittwald/kubernetes-replicator/README.md

        "cronjobs", "deployments", "events", "ingresses", "jobs", "pods", "pods/attach", "pods/exec", "pods/log", "pods/portforward", "services"]
   ```

-  These settings permit the replication of roles with privileges for the api groups `""`. `apps`, `batch` and `extensions` on the resources specified.
+  These settings permit the replication of Roles and RoleBindings with privileges for the api groups `""`. `apps`, `batch` and `extensions` on the resources specified.

 ### "Push-based" replication